 Every day, you should ask your child what home learning they have to complete, and look in their planner where it will be clearly written down.
-You may wish to check that they have been able to complete it and help them if they need support.
+You may wish to check that they have been able to complete it and help them when they get stuck.